binomed/binomed_docs/Prez/CursusSpeaker/assets/markdown/prez_google.md

 [+JeanFrancoisGarreau](http://plus.google.com/+JeanFrancoisGarreau)

 Notes:
-GDG Organizer of GDG Nantes, GDE on WebTechnologies
+GDG Organizer of GDG Nantes, GDE on WebTechnologies, As you wil see, I have a srtong french accent and even if I'm a GDE, it's the first time i give an english talk :p so please be tolerant with me

 ##==##